Skeletons

 .

-These are the skulls of the unfortunate Transylvanians (those of whom you can often seen piled together in certain areas of the castle) that fell victim to a guillotine.
-Even without bodies, they stalk the living by floating through the air in patterns designed to make you think and attack quickly.
+These are the skulls of the unfortunate Transylvanians (those of whom you can often see piled together in certain areas of the castle) that fell victim to a guillotine.
+Even without bodies, the decapitated menaces stalk the living by floating through the air in patterns designed to make you think and attack quickly.

 Alternate Names/Forms: Phantom Skull & Flying Skull